 - a.
-Turn on or restart the computer, and then quickly press esc. - Select Main, and then select Apply Factory Defaults and Exit. - Follow the on-screen instructions. - d.
+Turn on or restart the computer, and then quickly press esc. - b.
+Select Main, and then select Apply Factory Defaults and Exit. - c.
+Follow the on-screen instructions. - d.
 Select Main, select Save Changes and Exit, and then follow the on-screen instructions.

-2. What is a UEFI BIOS, and how is it different from a legacy BIOS?
+2. What is a UEFI BIOS?

 The Unified Extensible Firmware Interface (UEFI) BIOS is an industry-standard software interface between the platform firmware and an operating system (OS).
-It replaces the older BIOS architecture but supports much of the legacy BIOS functionality.
+It replaces the older legacy BIOS architecture.

-Like the legacy BIOS, the UEFI BIOS provides an interface to display the system information and configuration settings and to change the configuration of your computer before an OS is loaded.
-BIOS provides a secure runtime environment that supports a Graphic User Interface (GUI).
+The UEFI BIOS provides an interface to display the system information and configuration settings and to change the configuration of your computer before an OS is loaded.
+BIOS provides a secure runtime environment that supports a GUI.
 In this environment, you can use either a pointing device (touch screen, touchpad, pointing stick, or USB mouse) or the keyboard to navigate and make menu and configuration selections.
 The UEFI BIOS also contains basic system diagnostics.

-The UEFI BIOS provides functionality beyond that of the legacy BIOS.
 In addition, the UEFI BIOS works to initialize the computer's hardware before loading and executing the OS; the runtime environment allows the loading and execution of software programs from storage devices to provide more functionality, such as advanced hardware diagnostics (with the ability to display more detailed system information) and advanced firmware management and recovery software.